salma-rodriguez/toyOS/README.md

 Need Bochs, GCC and Netwide Assembler (NASM)

-Run script with 'build' option for clean build.
+Run GNU 'make' command.
-Run script with 'clean' option to clean directories.
+Run script with 'make' option to build floppy image.

 Run script with 'run' option to run Bochs.
-When GRUB loads, boot with 'kernel 200+blocksize' followed by 'boot' command, where blocksize is the size of the 'kernel' binary in 512-byte blocks.
+When GRUB loads, simply boot the kernel by hitting 'Enter' key.
+Enjoy!

+Run script with 'clean' option to clean working tree.